|

 care professionals.
 Bluegrass Professional School of Massage Therapy

-Education.
-Bluegrass Professional School of Massage Therapy's
+Bluegrass Professional School of Massage Therapy's current 650-hour program is accepted by the

 National Certification Board for Therapeutic Massage and Bodywork